Jeff Sanders

-Jeffery Raynard Sanders (born January 14, 1966) is an American retired professional basketball player who was selected by the Chicago Bulls in the first round (20th pick overall) of the 1989 NBA draft.
+Jeffery Raynard Sanders (born January 14, 1966) is an American former professional basketball player who was selected by the Chicago Bulls in the first round (20th pick overall) of the 1989 NBA draft.
 Sanders played for the Bulls, Charlotte Hornets and Atlanta Hawks in four NBA seasons.
 In his NBA career, he appeared in 55 games and scored a total of 112 points.
 He played collegiately at Georgia Southern University.
 He also played for Fenerbahçe and Kombassan Konyaspor in Turkey.

 He also appeared in the now defunct Metropolitan Basketball Association in the Philippines, as an import for the Batangas Blades, where he was listed as one of the league's top players.
-He also made an All-Star appearance for the 1998-1999 season and was a key contributor in the team's 1999 championship.
+He also made an All-Star appearance for the 1998–1999 season and was a key contributor in the team's 1999 championship.

 Sanders played for the Rockford Lightning of the Continental Basketball Association (CBA) during the 2001–02 season and was selected to the All-CBA First Team.